6 min to complete

 );

-• In addition to the Partition Key columns, a query may include the Clustering Key.
-If it does include the Clustering Key columns they must be used in the same order as they were defined.
+- In addition to the Partition Key columns, a query may include the Clustering Key.
+If it does include the Clustering Key columns, the columns must be provided according to the order in which they were defined.
+That means that a clustering column cannot be “skipped.”
+In the above example, it’s not possible to query by heart_rate only, without pet_name.
+However, it is possible to query by pet_name only, without heart_rate.

 Try this query: